 - Sample Syllabus Language: The most common question we are asked at New Faculty Orientation is whether Wake Forst requires faculty to include specific language in their syllabi.
 While there are no University-wide requirements, the CAT has collected suggested language from a number of offices across campus.
 Here you can find statements about the honor code, students with disabilities, and sexual misconduct (among others).
 We encourage you to adopt and adapt these templates to your needs but also want to remind you that the more you put in your syllabus, the less likely students are to read it.
 To ensure your students get the message you want to send, we recommend talking explicitly about these issues (though not on the first day!).

-- Religious Holidays: Finally, our colleagues in the Chaplain’s Office and the Office of Diversity and Inclusion have taken the time to develop a list of common religious holidays so that you can account for them in your course schedule.
+- Religious Holidays: Finally, our colleagues in the Chaplain’s Office and the Office of Diversity and Inclusion have taken the time to develop a list of common religious days of observance so that you can account for them in your course schedule.
 As noted at the link, this list is not exhaustive.
 This list privileges traditional manifestations of only a handful of traditions.
 Yet, many of our students will celebrate these holidays, so it is a good place to begin when planning your course.

 While each of the above assists with the logistical work of syllabus construction, none provide much by way of substantive guidance.
 You may have strong intuitions about what makes good (and bad!) syllabi, but do you know what the research suggests?
 If you’re curious and want to align your syllabi with evidence-informed practices, I recommend spending some quality time with the following two rubrics.